kubernetes/kubernetes/examples/spark/README.md

 # Spark example

-Following this example, you will create a functional [Apache Spark](http://spark.apache.org/) cluster using Kubernetes and [Docker](http://docker.io).
+Following this example, you will create a functional [Apache Spark](http://spark.apache.org/) cluster using LMKTFY and [Docker](http://docker.io).

 You will setup a Spark master service and a set of